LurkingExorcist/photos-of-no-w-here/README.md

 A minimalist photo management platform built with modern TypeScript.
 Where pixels meet poetry.

+## Project Overview

+Photos of no-w-here is a specialized photo management platform that organizes and displays photos based on their color characteristics.
+The platform processes Instagram data archives, analyzes photos based on their colors, and provides an intuitive, infinite grid interface for exploring your visual memories through the lens of color similarity.

 ## Architecture

-A monorepo structure housing three distinct components:
+A monorepo structure housing two main components:

-- `frontend/`: A React application that renders your visual memories
+- `frontend/`: A React application that renders an infinite, color-based photo grid with panning, zooming, and smart photo placement based on color similarity.
-- `backend/`: A NestJS service orchestrating the digital darkroom
+- `backend/`: A NestJS service that processes Instagram archives, performs color-based photo analysis, and serves photos through a RESTful API.
-- `frontend_old/`: Legacy implementation (archived)

 ## Requirements